imanmousaei/prof-scrapper/README.md

-# Scrapper to get professors info from university websites
+# Scrapper to get AI professors' info from university websites